11 Java Fundamentals | Nested Loops in Java | By Dummy for Dummies

-Remember when we talked about nested if-else statements ?
+Remember when we talked about nested if-else statements?
 One structure of if-else inside another structure.
-Similarly here we will have loop inside another loop.
-It'll come handy in many projects and actual coding later.
-A student who understands nested loops are often considered good in programming.
+Similarly here we will have a loop inside another loop.
+It'll come in handy in many projects and actual coding later.
+A student who understands nested loops is often considered good in programming.

 NESTED LOOPS